-- Evidence of being, or having the clear potential to be, an outstanding teacher of your subject. - Having significantly contributed to the work of a successful department. - Having led a team in the development and implementation of a curriculum initiative had a sustained and demonstrable impact on pupil progress. - Delivering staff training and undertaking professional development of other teachers, in particular with regard to outstanding teaching, assessment, marking and feedback, questioning, lesson planning and scheme of work writing. - Effective engagement with external partners (e.g. subject associations, exam boards). - Contributing to intervention programmes at a department/year group/whole school level that have had a proven and sustained impact on attitude and attainment. - Tracking and monitoring identified groups and designing intervention programmes which have shown a positive impact on behaviour and progress.
+- Leading or taking on additional responsibility within their department. - Having significantly contributed to the work of a department which has resulted in the success of the wider school. - Having contributed to the development and implementation of a curriculum initiative had a sustained and demonstrable impact on pupil progress. - Delivering staff training and undertaking professional development of other teachers, in particular with regard to outstanding teaching, assessment, marking and feedback, questioning, lesson planning and scheme of work writing, and other elements of outstanding subject leadership. - Effective engagement with external partners (e.g. subject associations, exam boards). - Using QA systems to evaluate the standards within other classrooms and to modify plans accordingly. - Contributing to intervention programmes at a department/year group/whole school level that have had a proven and sustained impact on attitude and attainment. - Tracking and monitoring identified groups and designing intervention programme which have shown a positive impact on behaviour and progress.